atahabaki/phoenix-toolbox/README.md

 ## How to use?

-It's not so complicated, but if you need a guide, [here](https://github.com/atahabaki/shamrock-toolbox/wiki/How-to-use%3F) is one, check it out.
+It's not so complicated, but if you need a guide, you can check out this [wiki](https://github.com/atahabaki/shamrock-toolbox/wiki/How-to-use%3F).

 ## Goals: